Music

 Mattersey Primary School’s music scheme takes a holistic approach to music, in which the individual strands below are woven together to create engaging and enriching learning experiences:

-Music lessons are centred around a cross-curricular topic designed to capture children’s imagination and encourage them to explore music enthusiastically.
-Children will be taught to sing fluently and expressively, and play tuned and untuned instruments accurately and with control.
-They will learn to recognise and name the interrelated dimensions of music-pitch, duration, tempo, timbre, structure, texture and dynamics-and use these e4xpressively in their own improvisations and compositions.
+Music lessons are designed to capture pupils' imagination and encourage them to explore music enthusiastically.
+Pupils will be taught to sing fluently and expressively, and play tuned and untuned instruments accurately and with control.
+They will learn to recognise and name the interrelated dimensions of music-pitch, duration, tempo, timbre, structure, texture and dynamics-and use these expressively in their own improvisations and compositions.

 In each lesson, pupils will participate in musical activities drawn from a range of styles and traditions, developing their musical skills and their understanding of how music works.
 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work as well as improvisation and teacher-led performances.
 Lessons are ‘hands-on’ and incorporate movement and dance elements, as well as making cross curricular links with other areas of learning.